Key takeaways

 Pricing & Licensing

-Poke uses a unique negotiated pricing model — the AI sets its own price through conversation with the user.
+Poke uses a freemium model with negotiated upgrades — most features are free, and the AI sets upgrade pricing through conversation with the user.

 Licensing model: SaaS subscription